IoT-PTv/IoT-PT/README.md

 ---

-> 👾 Built by passionate hackers and contributors in the IoT Security Research Community
+> 👾 Built by passionate hackers and contributors in the IoT Security Research Group